razorpay/blade/rfcs/2022-04-09-accessibility.md

 ## Composite widgets

-*What are composite widgets?*

 A composite is a widget that may contain navigable descendants or childrens.
 Composite widgets should only have single navigation tab stop.
-Once the composite widget has focus, It's required to provide a separate navigation mechanism for users to navigate to elements that are descendants (generally with arrow keys).
+Once the composite widget has focus, it should provide for a separate navigation mechanism for users to navigate to elements that are descendants (generally with arrow keys).

 You can think of composite widgets as a way of grouping multiple elements into single navigatable element.